-In order to attract the talent to meet our need for highly technical, innovative, and dedicated individuals that can meet the challenge of a being a Submariner, we must keep pace with the demographic shifts of our nation.
+In order to attract the talent to meet our need for highly technical, innovative, and dedicated individuals that can meet the challenge of being a Submariner, we must keep pace with the demographic shifts of our nation.
 Diversity encompasses more than race and gender.
 It accepts differences in thought, backgrounds, and experiences.
 It is not about removing barriers for some.
 It is about creating opportunity for all, where each individual's contribution is valued and respected.
 Diversity is a strategic imperative and a top priority for our Navy and Submarine Force.
 I expect leadership to understand and communicate the purpose of diversity initiatives, the desired end state and the personal actions required by all hands to aid in this effort.

 - Every member of COMSUBPAC contributes toward a dynamic culture that attracts, develops, grows, and retains the best talent and reflects the diversity of our nation.